 Whether a patient is in the early or middle stages of their condition, a study shows that music and art therapy may be quite effective for dementia patients.
 Keeping them engaged with activities such as games, baking, cooking, or music and arts allows them to express their feelings and process any negative emotions or frustration.
 This could also potentially slow down the cognitive deterioration of the brain and help the brain form new connections through the senses.
 Here are top recommended activities for dementia patients which you can also participate in for additional bonding.

 Ensure Proper Nutrition for the Dementia Patient

 Loss of memory and cognitive function, loss of appetite, less active lifestyle, medication side effects and other factors can result in poor nutrition for individuals with dementia.
 This can cause weight loss, malnutrition and compromised immunity, making an elderly with dementia more susceptible to infections and diseases.
 Prevent this by ensuring a well-balanced and nutritious diet for your loved one and help them eat better with tactics like providing more finger foods and snacks, or using herbs and spices in cooking.
 Check out our nutrition guide for dementia patients for more diet ideas here.

 Reach out to Community Support Groups

 Dementia makes it incredibly difficult for anyone to socialise and maintain relationships, but community support groups could help fill the void for both patients and caregivers.
-One thing to take note of is that public settings may cause stress to the patient since people with dementia prefer to be in familiar places.
+Though each dementia caregiver has their own experience, many people caring for their parent or spouse with dementia report common feelings such as frustration, anger, and even guilt.
+For the patient themselves, one thing to take note of is that public settings may cause stress to the patient since people with dementia prefer to be in familiar places.
 If a patient is receiving home care, the caregiver, patient, and family will benefit from the following online communities and support groups: